 127.0.0.1:6379> SET rupee 1000 OK 127.0.0.1:6379> expire rupee 100 (integer) 1

 TTL command in redis

-With TTL command display the time in which key will expire
+With the TTL command display the time at which the key will expire

 127.0.0.1:6379> TTL rupee (integer) 84 127.0.0.1:6379> TTL rupee (integer) 83 127.0.0.1:6379> TTL rupee (integer) 81